neopong/NurfUs/README.md

 and the client side logic is in the [Main.js](https://github.com/neopong/NurfUs/blob/master/NurfUs/NurfUs/Scripts/Page/Main.js)

 You will want to change the following information in the Web.config:
-1. GoogleAnalyticsKey
+* GoogleAnalyticsKey
-2. MatchDirectory (this should be the combination of the directory and subdirectory that you setup in the NurfUsMatchPuller)
+* MatchDirectory (this should be the combination of the directory and subdirectory that you setup in the NurfUsMatchPuller)
-3. SQL Connection string
+* SQL Connection string

 You should also enter your API key into the APIKey.txt file in the root directory of the project

+If you want to create a new question just implement the [IBetQuestion interface](https://github.com/neopong/NurfUs/blob/master/NurfUs/NurfUs/Classes/Betting/Questions/IBetQuestion.cs).
+Then add it to the [array of possible questions in the NurfUsHub](https://github.com/neopong/NurfUs/blob/master/NurfUs/NurfUs/Hubs/NurfUsHub.cs#L69)

 ## Our Challenges